What Is Corrective Maintenance?

 What is the ideal corrective maintenance vs preventive maintenance ratio?

 Finding the right balance between corrective maintenance and preventive maintenance can be tricky.
-John Day, operational manager at Alumax of South Carolina, answers this persistent question with the The 6–to-1 Maintenance Philosophy.
+John Day, operational manager at Alumax of South Carolina, answers this persistent question with The 6–to-1 Maintenance Philosophy.
 The philosophy dictates that for every six PM tasks a company performs, it may need to complete one corrective task.

 This ratio ensures that equipment issues that cannot be predicted with preventive maintenance are handled with planned corrective actions before excessive downtime can occur.
 While the 6-to-1 Maintenance Philosophy provides a useful benchmark for equipment service planning, every organization is unique.
 Nothing substitutes for conducting a thorough asset inventory, tracking individual asset behavior, and fine-tuning a customized preventive maintenance strategy.